igniterealtime/Smack/README.md

 Contact
 -------

-The developeres hang around in `#smack` (freenode, IRC).
+The developeres hang around in `#smack` (freenode, IRC) and `open_chat@conference.igniterealtime.org` (XMPP MUC room).
 Remember that it may take some time (~hours) to get a response.

-You can also reach us via the
-[Smack Users Forum] if you have questions or need support, or the [Smack Developers Forum] if you want to discuss Smack development.
+You can also reach us via the [Smack Users Forum] if you have questions or need support, or the [Smack Developers Forum] if you want to discuss Smack development.

 Resources
 ---------